Daniel Sotomayor: Cure AIDS Now

 After parting with ACT UP, he joined the direct-action group Cure AIDS Now which solely concerned AIDS awareness and safer sex education.
 He continued to demand government officials to act on various AIDS-related legislature and strived to feature safe-sex posters in mainstream outlets.

 In 1991, he planned and carried out a stunt at the Impact Gala, an LGBT Rights PAC.
 At this particular event, the mayor of Chicago, Richard M. Daley, was to be in attendance.
 Daniel gathered a group, including members working for security, to help him infiltrate into the hotel and run up to Daley.
 He quickly flashed a handmade sign reading "DALEY TELL THE TRUTH ABOUT AIDS" while his picture was taking by someone working with him.
 He was rushed out of the building by security but the statement had been successfully made.

 Awards and recognition

 While Daniel was at the hospital in February 1992, he was awarded the Alongi Award for his never-ending, fierce activism.

-Sotomayor was induced, posthumously, to the Chicago Hall of Fame in 1992.
+Sotomayor was inducted, posthumously, into the Chicago LGBT Hall of Fame in 1992.